altifuse/message-crypto/README.md

   Currently, I'm using a mix of these two approaches: errors directly related to user experience are handled manually (e.g. user/password/message length), while internal errors are handled by Spring.

 - ~~How to create unit tests for a Spring Web MVC application?~~ Unit tests for a web controller, for instance, should be able to mock a request and verify the correct handling of resources, such as validation and mapping.
 Spring Boot has a [base dependency](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-testing.html) available that includes not only their own testing library for Spring applications but also many other tools such as [Mockito](http://mockito.org/) and [Hamcrest](http://hamcrest.org/JavaHamcrest/).

+- ~~Should the architecture include a Service layer?~~ When studying about unit testing in Spring, I understood that a separation of business logic from the controllers would make maintaining and testing the code easier.
+But I don't think such a change would be valid at the current stage of the project (testing and finalizing).
+Nevertheless, it's something I've learned.